International

 Main Sectors of Industry

 France is the largest agricultural power in the European Union, accounting for almost one-fourth of the EU’s total agricultural production.
-Nevertheless, the agricultural sector only represents a very small part of the country's GDP (1.9%) and employs 3% of the population (World Bank, latest data available).
-French agricultural activities receive significant subsidies, especially from the European Union.
+Nevertheless, the agricultural sector only represents a very small part of the country's GDP (1.7%) and employs 3% of the population (World Bank, latest data available).
 Wheat, corn, meats and wine are France's main agricultural products.
 The number of French farms has been divided by four in fifty years: there were more than 1.5 million in 1970, whereas nowadays they are less than 400,000, with an average farm size of 69 hectares.
-According to INSEE, in 2023, agricultural production achieved a value, excluding subsidies, of EUR 95.5 billion: 56.6 billion in crop production and 33.2 billion in animal production.
-Between 2000 and 2023, there was a real-term increase of 50.9% in the gross value added at factor cost per worker, rising from EUR 30.7 billion in 2000 to 45.9 billion in 2023.
+France dominates the global wine industry as the largest producer—accounting for roughly 20% of world output at around 48 million hectoliters annually—and stands as a top exporter with export revenues in the billions (EUR 15.6 billion in 2024).
+INEE’s first estimates for 2024 agricultural accounts indicate a 7.5% decline in production, driven by lower prices and volume.
+Crop production was expected to drop 6.8% in volume due to adverse weather, with prices falling by 6.8%, leading to a 13.1% decrease in crop value.
+Animal production decreased by an estimated 1.4%, with prices dropping 2.3%, partly offset by a slight volume increase of 0.9%.
+Intermediate consumption was forecast to fall by 8.0%, with a price drop allowing for a slight volume recovery.
+As a result, gross value added per worker in real terms declined by 7.7% in 2024, following a 9.6% decrease in 2023.

 France's manufacturing industry is highly diversified; however, the country is currently undergoing a de-industrialisation process, which has resulted in the outsourcing of many activities.
-Industry represents 16.9% of GDP and employs almost a fifth of the active workforce (World Bank).
+Nowadays, industry represents 18.5% of GDP and employs almost a fifth of the active workforce (World Bank).
 While services dominate the French economy, industry remains crucial.
 Traditional powerhouses like aerospace (Airbus), automotive (Peugeot, Renault), and luxury goods (LVMH) thrive alongside food & beverage (renowned cheeses, wines) and chemicals/pharmaceuticals (Sanofi).
 Emerging sectors like digital industries, renewable energy, and green industries are gaining traction with government support.
 Competition, rapid technological change, and stricter environmental regulations pose challenges, but France's industrial sector, rich in innovation and manufacturing expertise, is well-positioned to adapt and remain a global force.
-According to official preliminary figures, French manufacturing output rose by 0.3% year-on-year in 2024.
+According to official preliminary figures, French manufacturing output in the fourth quarter of 2024 was 1.9% lower than in the same period of 2023, while production across all industries was 1.2% lower.

 Breakdown of Economic Activity By Sector Agriculture Industry Services